lwz7512/portfolio/source/_posts/Adding-Redux-to-react-native-project-Part-1.md

 ### Background

 After couples of days of learning, I believe I have understand the structure and concepts of Redux.
 Now it's time to put it into practice for a real react-native project.
-My goal is pretty simple: intergrating Redux to a react-native seed project by only ONE new source file added.
+My goal is pretty simple: integrating Redux to a react-native seed project by only ONE new source file added.
 In this way, everything is clear to overview and highlight the points.

 ### Boilerplate